prinx/dotenv/README.md

 ## Contributing

-- Give a star to the repo :grin:
+- Give a star to the repo :relaxed:
 - Fork the repo.
 - Correct a bug, add a new feature.
 - Write tests.